 In 2021 there were over 18,000 live births in South West London and about a fifth of our population were aged under 16.
 Comparing indicators with national averages, the health and wellbeing of children in South West London is mixed.
-Apart from Croydon, all boroughs perform better than or equal to the national and regional average in terms of babies born at term with low birth weight.
+Apart from Croydon, all boroughs perform better than or egual to the national and regional average in terms of babies born at term with low birth weight.
 Low birthweight is an enduring aspect of childhood morbidity, a major factor in infant mortality and has serious consequences for health in later life.
-Breastfeeding initiation in South West London is better than or equal to the regional average in all places apart from Sutton.
+Breastfeeding initiation in South West London is better than the national average, and better than or equal to the regional average in all places apart from Sutton.
 Increases in breastfeeding are expected to reduce illness in young children.